apache/incubator-kie-kogito-runtimes/kogito-quarkus-parent/README.md

 for Quarkus platform.
 It applies Quarkus guidelines so please refer to [Quarkus extension guide](https://quarkus.io/guides/writing-extensions) for more information

+### Common module
+Most of the code of the extension is shared so that each extension should just provide the specific behavior.
+Also common code is divided in runtime and deployment:
+- `kogito-quarkus-common`: common runtime code, it only contains substitution required for native compilation for now
+- `kogito-quarkus-common-deployment`: most of the extension code is here

 ### Structure of an extension
 Each extension has a common structure:
 - `kogito-quarkus-*-extension`: root module an extension